 SAFETY FIRST – BACKUP YOUR FILES

 We highly suggest the FIRST thing you do is to copy these files to a desktop computer - and then back up the computer!
-Flash drives and optical media can fail, so your best defense is to copy the files in two or more places.
+Flash drives can fail, so your best defense is to copy the files in two or more places.
 That means copying them first to a folder on your computer's hard drive, and then copying them (along with the rest of your data) to another external drive.
 Otherwise, if a lightning strike toasts your computer, a ransomware attack happens, or your flash drive gets run over by a truck, you are protected.
 Don't skip this step!!!

 Copying your files from a flash drive is easy: